Muraenosaurus: Diet and predation

 Initially, long necked plesiosaurs were thought to be strictly fish eaters due to their conical teeth, a shared trait with modern piscivores.
 It was proposed that plesiosaurimophs would swim with a straight neck and attack pelagic fishes.
 The straight neck would have been used in order to avoid creating drag by arching its neck upward into the water column.
 Additionally, some researchers have proposed that by swimming with its head directly in front of its body, plesiosaurs would be able to reach pelagic fishes before they felt the change in water pressure caused by the large body of the plesiosaur.
 Essentially, the head would precede the pressure difference.
 It is also proposed that species like Muraenosaurus fed upon benthic fishes by floating above them and reaching its head down into the benthos.
 Plesiosauromorphs may also have employed a strategy called benthic grazing where they would harvest relatively immobile species such as cephalopods from the sea floor.
 Gastroliths have often been found within the stomachs of extinct marine reptiles and have been associated with the plesiosauromorph body type.
 One of the proposed uses for gastroliths is the grinding of tough, shelled foods like cephalopods.

 The food chain did not stop at the plesiosaurimorphs.
-The oceans in the Mesozoic were dominated by pliosaurs, apex predators that would have preyed upon species like Muraenosaurus.
-Pliosaurs were not the only animals that would have fed on Muraenosaurus though.
-Evidence of this comes from several cases of shark teeth being found with plesiosaurimorph specimens.
-However it is not certain if the specimens were alive when attacked or whether sharks were feeding on carcasses of deceased plesiosaurimorphs.
-The shredding teeth of lamniform sharks indicates that perhaps they were scavengers or detrivores and that they only fed upon dead plesiosaurs.
-Muraenosaurus was an important piece of the ecosystem both as a carnivore and as a source of food to other species.
+The oceans in the Mesozoic were dominated by pliosaurs and crocodylomorphs (such as Liopleurodon, Pliosaurus, Simolestes, and Metriorhynchus), apex predators that would have preyed upon species like Muraenosaurus.